MyAccount is temporarily unavailable due to some issues identified by the council tax system provider.

 Community Asset Transfer (CAT) policy

-We aim to support the transfer of council owned community assets to the third sector and recognise that this can unlock social value, support community enterprise and demonstrate a commitment to our communities and residents.
+We aim to support the transfer of council owned community assets to the third sector.
+We recognise that this can unlock social value, support community enterprise and demonstrate a commitment to our communities and residents.

-Our Community Asset Transfer Policy (PDF 972KB) details the procedure that a third sector organisation should follow to apply for an asset transfer.
-This is a two stage process with separate application forms:
+Our Community Asset Transfer Policy (PDF 972KB) details the procedure that a third-sector organisation should follow to apply for an asset transfer.
+This is a 2 stage process with separate application forms:

 - CAT Stage 1 - Expression of Interest Application Form (DOCX 54KB)